 Because I was scheduled to perform, I didn't sit out in the audience.
 Lightly kissing Victorious, I left her in the capable hands of my friends.
 I couldn't help but smile knowing that they were probably getting an earful right about now.
 I was up early and though I should've been nervous I wasn't.
-I took the stage and sang all of Victorious' favorites ... and brought down the house.
+I took the stage and sang all of Victorious' favorites...and brought down the house.
 And then for the first time, I recited 'Greeting.'
 Not really a song at all, just honesty set to music.

-How do I select just a few words when every time I see you so many come tumbling across my mind

-How do I decide a melody when you are all the songs I want to sing like describing taste to a man who has only tasted ashes or beautiful to a man who has only seen hate or tenderness to a man who uses his hands only to hurt or sonatas to a man who hears only his own desires
+How do I select just a few words when every time I see you so many come tumbling across my mind like describing taste to a man who has only tasted ashes or beautiful to a man who has only seen hate or tenderness to a man who uses his hands only to hurt or sonatas to a man who hears only his own desires